MachinePhoenix/homepage/content/activity/index.md

-* College Table Tennis Team Captain
+* Captain of College Table Tennis Team
     - Third Place in the Team Category at the Tizong Cup in 2021
     - Second Place in the Team Category at the School Sports Meet in 2022

-* College Table Tennis Team and Club Head Coach
+* Head Coach of College Table Tennis Team and Club

-* School Table Tennis Team Member
+* Member of School Table Tennis Team

-* School Track and Field Team Member
+* Member of School Track and Field Team
     - Second Place in the Men's 4$\times$100-Meter Relay at the School Sports Meet in 2020
     - First Place in the Men's 4$\times$100-Meter Relay at the 2021 Track and Field Athletics Meet

-* Physics Subject Camp Counselor
+* Counselor of Physics Subject Camp